itsnayabsd/website/_posts/networking/2021-07-21-capture-wireless-packets-monitor-mode-linux.md

 I have been using Kubuntu Linux system to demonstrate this tutorial.
 This tutorial can be adapted to other Linux based distributions easily.

-{% include image.html url="disable-android-bloatware-apps.png" description="Disable Android Bloatware without Root Access" %}
+{% include image.html url="wireless_monitor.png" description="Capture wireless packets in minitor mode Linux" %}

 ## Check if your Linux OS supports monitor mode